hashicorp/terraform-provider-aws/website/docs/r/vpc_peering_options.html.markdown

   }
 }

+resource "aws_vpc_peering_connection_options" "requester" {
+  provider = "aws.requester"

   # As options can't be set until the connection has been accepted
   # create an explicit dependency on the accepter.

-resource "aws_vpc_peering_connection_options" "requester" {
   vpc_peering_connection_id = "${aws_vpc_peering_connection_accepter.peer.id}"

   requester {